Minh-lab/GameRPG2D/README.md

 # GameRPG2D
-Game 2D created by Members of group 6 - 65KTPM
+The Game 2D is created by Members of group 6 - 65KTPM